 Contextual marketing focuses on internet users with various advertising on blogs and social media networks based on their online browsing behavior.
-Above all, the number one solution to make contextual marketing campaigns successful is by customization.
+Above all, the number one solution to make contextual marketing campaigns successful is customization.

 14. Brand marketing

 Brand marketing is forming your brand’s consumer image and building an emotional bond with your target audience through storytelling, imagination, humor, and inspiration.
-The aim here is to be thought-provoking and to create conversation so that your brand is noticed and linked with positive feelings.
+The aim here is to be thought-provoking and to create a conversation so that your brand is noticed and linked with positive feelings.
 You need to deeply understand your buyer persona and consider your position in the market and what makes you unique from competitors.

 15. Guerrilla marketing